Making Walks Count: From Silent Circles to Hamiltonian Cycles: Hamiltonian Cycles and Paths in Arbitrary Graphs

-Similarly, a Hamiltonian cycle in $G$ can be viewed as a closed walk of length $n$ that starts/ends at node $v_1$ and visits every node.
+Similarly, a Hamiltonian cycle in $G$ can be viewed as a closed walk of length $n$ that starts/ends at a node $v\in V$ and visits all nodes.
 Hence, the number $\HC(G)$ of Hamiltonian cycles in $G$ can be computed by the formula

-Similar formulae hold if we view closed walks as starting/ending at node $v_i$.
-Averaging over $i=1,2,\dots,n$ gives us formula \eqref{eq:HC}. \end{proof}
+Similar formulae hold if we view closed walks as starting/ending at a different node $v'\in V$.
+Averaging over the nodes in $V$ gives us formula \eqref{eq:HC}. \end{proof}

-Formulae \eqref{eq:HP} and \eqref{eq:HC} can be used for practical computing $\HP(G)$ and $\HC(G)$, although they have exponential time complexity as they sum $2^n$ terms (indexed by the subsets $S\subset V$).
-On a technical side, we remark that the matrix $A_{V\setminus S}$ can be obtained directly from the adjacency matrix $A$ of $G$ by removing the rows and columns corresponding to the nodes in $S$.
+Formulae \eqref{eq:HP} and \eqref{eq:HC} provide a practical method for computing $\HP(G)$ and $\HC(G)$, although they have exponential time complexity as they sum $2^n$ terms (indexed by the subsets $S\subset V$).
+On a technical note, the matrix $A_{V\setminus S}$ can be obtained directly from the adjacency matrix $A$ of $G$ by removing the rows and columns corresponding to the nodes in $S$.

 In an undirected graph $G$, the number of undirected Hamiltonian paths and cycles is given by $\frac{1}{2}\HP(G)$ and $\frac{1}{2}\HC(G)$, respectively.